alessandropedone/laplacian-unit-square/README.md

 ### Jacobi iteration method

-Data structure: std::vector (is it simple to export in vtk fromat?)
+Data structure: std::vector (is it simple to export in vtk format?)

 Serial solver (local solver)